Growing The Healthiest Food On The Planet

 Below Zero Emissions and Carbon Negative Closed-Loop Eco-System

-The Grow Master system is a proprietary, continuous harvest design that enables MOE Farms to realize a 2.2 times per square foot productivity increase.
+Our proprietary Grow Master system is a continuous harvest design that enables MOE Farms to realize a 2.2 times per square foot production advantage.
 In combination with the Beyond Organics garden house design and Smart Soil formulations, we anticipate a gain of 400 to 500% per square foot in annual production capacity over conventional greenhouse operations.

 Image for Illustration Purposes Only